+It is normal to expect some warranty service during the term of this Limited Warranty.
 To obtain warranty service the owner must do all of the following:

-- 1. Notify an independent, authorized dealer of Jayco, or Jayco, of the substantial defect in material or workmanship attributable to Jayco, within the warranty coverage period designated above; - Provide the notification mentioned in (1), above, within ten (10) days of when the owner discovered, or should have discovered, the substantial defect in material or workmanship attributable to Jayco; - 3.
+- Notify an independent, authorized dealer of Jayco, or Jayco, of the substantial defect in material or workmanship attributable to Jayco, within the warranty coverage period designated above; - Provide the notification mentioned in (1), above, within ten (10) days of when the owner discovered, or should have discovered, the substantial defect in material or workmanship attributable to Jayco; - 3.
 Promptly schedule an appointment with and take the RV to an independent, authorized dealer of Jayco, or Jayco, for repairs; and - 4.
 Pay any freight or transportation costs, import duties, fees and all incidental expenses associated with obtaining warranty service.

-For warranty service simply contact one of Jayco's independent, authorized service centers for an appointment and then deliver your RV to the service center on the specified appointment date.
-If you need assistance you may contact Jayco, at 903 S. Main Street, P.O.
-Box 460, Middlebury, Indiana 46540, Attn: Customer Service, (574) 825-5861, (800) 283-8267 or www.jayco.com.
+If you need assistance, you may contact Jayco, at 903 S. Main Street, P.O.
+Box 460, Middlebury, Indiana 46540, Attn: Customer Service, (574) 825-5861, (800) 283-8267 or www. jayco.com.